Update: Looks rainy, but there’s plenty of room inside the lobby, as the UO Coalition discovered last spring.

 UO’s grad student union and the administration have worked out all contractual issues except paid parental leave.
 Mediation starts Thursday.
 Philosophy grad student John LaRochelle, explains the sticking-point in an RG Op-Ed, here:

 Scott Coltrane — interim president following President Michael Gottfredson’s resignation and head of the committee overseeing the administration’s bargaining team — has refused to entertain any form of parental leave for GTFs.
 Ironically, in a recent visit to the White House as an expert on parental leave, he argued that paternity leave is important for both working parents and their employers.
 He said in a recent interview that “…businesses that want to be successful will develop the policies needed to allow employees to balance family and work.”
 In his new position, we hope that he will take his own advice.
+Anyone starting a business should have policies such as these enforced, this is why you may want to consider hiring a lawyer for financial reasons and to help you get started.
+You can click right here to find a professional is Wichita.

 6/30/2014 update: Gottfredson resumes paying big bucks to HLGR to bargain with GTF’s